Frequently Asked Questions

 14 Will our marriage in Canada be recognized outside of Canada?

-15 Why doesn’t Civil Marriage Celebrations require a deposit when booking with them?
+15 Why doesn’t Creative Marriage Celebrations require a deposit when booking with them?

-17 Are traditional rehearsals required for a marriage celebration with Civil Marriage Celebrations?
+16 Are traditional rehearsals required for a marriage celebration with Creative Marriage Celebrations?

 1. Who may be married in Ontario?